Safe way out

 Equality

-Equality in receiving support, regardless of somebody’s age, race, ethnicity, religion, sex, gender, political views, financial status, education level, social position and different physical and psychological difficulties one might experience.
+Equality in receiving support, regardless of age, race, ethnicity, religion, sex, gender, political views, financial status, education level, social position and different physical and psychological difficulties one might experience.

 Human rights, constitutional rights and trial rights